Why Should We Be Unpredictable?

 Algorithms don't know us.
 They only optimize what we do now.

 Computational irreducibility describes a precise limit to prediction: there are processes whose outcome cannot be known without executing the process itself.
-The concept, developed by Stephen Wolfram, does not point to a lack of information or randomness, but rather the impossibility of compressing certain systems into a formula shorter than their own evolution.
+The concept, developed by Stephen Wolfram, doesn't point to a lack of information or randomness, but rather the impossibility of compressing certain systems into a formula shorter than their own evolution.

 For a long time, we have thought about the world under an implicit premise: if we know the laws governing a system and its initial conditions, we can anticipate its future state.
 This idea not only structures classical physics but also a general way of understanding reality: the future as something, in principle, accessible from the present.